Rher92/poll_application/README.md

 ## How to run the platform ##

-run the app in the space of your preferences, you must be the next steps:
+run the app on space of your preferences, you must follow the next steps:

 Step one:
   in this steps you must download the repo code.